deplant/commons-result/README.md

 * Read full
   docs: [![javadoc](https://javadoc.io/badge2/tech.deplant.commons/commons-core/javadoc.svg)](https://javadoc.io/doc/tech.deplant.commons/result)

-**Result API** is a small Java library with a wrapper class named `Result`.
+**Deplant Commons Result API** implements **Result Pattern** for Java.
+It is a small Java library with a wrapper class named `Result` with sealed implementations `Ok` and `Err`.
-Idea comes from Rust [std.Result crate](https://doc.rust-lang.org/std/result/).
+Idea comes from Rust [std.Result crate](https://doc.rust-lang.org/std/result/) with some changes in API to better suite Java needs.

-Perfectly suited for pattern matching or more traditional conditional statements to manage results.
+Made in functional style, it perfectly matches with **Pattern matching** techniques or more traditional conditional statements to manage results.

 ## Writing function that can throw